casframe/rabbit-turkey-project/Usa-Nana.md

 ---

 Let me know if you need a more literal or more creative translation, or if you want this adapted for a specific purpose!

+---

+🛠️ This project is under development and not yet open-source.
+Any use of symbolic elements (names, world mechanics, terms, or plot fragments) requires prior contact.
+This is to protect structural integrity during its Collapse phase.